veprbl/mysqlpp/README-Visual-C++.txt

     examples to ensure that the library is working correctly.
     In addition to the other generic examples, there are a few Visual C++ specific examples that you might want to look at in examples\vstudio.
-See README.examples for further details.
+See README-examples.txt for further details.

     Once you're sure the library is working correctly, you can run the install.bat file at the project root to automatically install